Norrland dialects: Settler dialects

 The so-called "settler dialects" (Swedish: nybyggarmål) comprise all the Swedish dialects in Lappland; Karl-Hampus Dahlstedt geographically defines this dialect to those inland parts of Norrbotten where the Swedish dialects do not fit in with any of the relatively more clearly defined dialects of the coastal regions, due to the patchwork ancestry of the Swedish-speaking settlers that populated the area.
 One typical "settler dialect" is found in Arjeplog, which arose from a blending of Standard Swedish with the Piteå and Umeå dialects.
 There is also Sami influence on these dialects, such as the absence of the "thick L", which is generally typical of Norrland dialects.
 Another area in which a "settler dialect" is spoken is Malmfälten.

 Swedish came to the Lappmark in the 18th and 19th centuries as ethnic Swedes began to settle the area.
 They came from many different regions, and some even spoke Finnish or a Sami language natively.
 This resulted in a blending of both dialects and languages.
 Most of the Lappmark dialects thus lack such archaic features as the dative case and diphthongs that the dialects of the coastal parishes have retained.
 Nevertheless, the differences between the various Lappmark dialects can be considerable, depending on the heritage of those who settled in a given area.
-A notable amount of Sami loanwords have found their way into the dialects of Lappmark and the areas just to the south.
+A notable number of Sami loanwords have found their way into the dialects of Lappmark and the areas just to the south.
 For instance, the Siberian jay is locally called koxik as opposed to the Standard Swedish lavskrika.